Roxham Road: Demographics

 Stated nationalities did not tell the whole story for some groups.
 Many Yemenis, Sudanese and Palestinians who came to Roxham Road had actually been living in Saudi Arabia before being expelled after their work permits were cancelled as part of that country's "Saudization" efforts to increase the native composition of its workforce.
 The Yemenis generally did not want to return home to a country in the throes of its civil war and the Palestinians feared being rendered stateless if they did not make the attempt to resettle in Canada (indeed, 320 of the Roxham entrants described themselves as stateless at the time).
-Many of those displaced from Saudi Arabia told the MPI that from early 2017 the possibility of entering Canada via Roxham had been widely discussed in their social circles and online networks.
+Many of those displaced from Saudi Arabia told the MPI that from early 2017 the possibility of entering Canada through Roxham had been widely discussed in their social circles and online networks.

 Beyond possible immigration difficulties in the U.S., refugees gave many reasons for making the crossing.
 Some were political: a Burundian man said he had been abducted, beaten, and told to leave the country after whistleblowing on government corruption; his claim was rejected and he was deported to the U.S. where he remained in detention due to Burundi's lack of cooperation with the U.S. removal process, a complaint shared by the Canadian government.
 Another early Burundian crosser likewise said his wife had been killed in political violence there.
 Gang or family violence was another driver, particularly among those from Latin America.
 Yet others feared persecution over their sexuality Canada is more likely to grant asylum in both those cases than the U.S.